Carpylad/Getting_and_Cleaning_Data/codebook.md

 ### The variables in the tidy data
 Tidy data contains 180 rows and 68 columns.
 Each row contains the average variables for each subject and each activity.

-### Only the variables from the mean and standard deviation have been kept in the tiday data set
+### Only the variables from the mean and standard deviation have been kept in the tidy data set

 * mean(): Mean value
 * std(): Standard deviation